Table of Contents

 One of the main appeals of machine learning is that one can immediately start making fairly good data predictions without having extensive domain knowledge on the subject at matter, which at times can produce unexpected and surprising insights.
 This happens to be the case concerning the machine learning data set available at DrivenData on the Gorkha earthquake in Nepal, which on April 25, 2015 caused thousands of deaths and extreme hardship for all of the survivors, as well as massive damage to the country’s public buildings, infrastructure and private households.

 The main goal of the DrivenData machine learning project is to understand which distinct conditions and characteristics were to blame for the buildings that sustained the most damage from the earthquake.
 The level of damage is recorded by three ordinal variables, low, medium and high, the last one of which corresponds to near complete destruction.
 The measure of performance of the algorithms on the data set is given by the micro averaged F1 score, which is a variant of the F1 score.
+The F1 score is the harmonic mean of the precision and recall of a classifier.
+Conventionally it is used to evaluate performance on a binary classifier, but due to the three ordinal variables the micro averaged F1 score is employed here.

-Exploratory data analysis #
+Exploratory Data Analysis #

 First of all, it’s necessary to perform some exploratory data analysis of the features, the majority of which are categorical.
 The complete list of features present in the data set can be view on the specific DrivenData website.
 The following plot shows the damage sustained by the buildings from the earthquake according to the three damage levels.
 To take into account the different ratio of damage levels in the training labels of the data, the class imbalance is treated by using Scikit-Learn’s StratifiedShuffleSplit class which samples the training data in the same ratio as present in the training labels.